Child Eating and Weight Initiatives at Yale POWER

 Lydecker, J. A. & Grilo, C. M. (2017).
 Does your child’s weight influence how you judge yourself as a parent?
 A cross-sectional study to define and examine parental overvaluation of weight/shape.
 Preventive Medicine, 105, 265-270.

-Lydecker, J. A., Park, J., & Grilo, C. M. (in press).
+Lydecker, J. A., Park, J., & Grilo, C. M. (2020).
 Parents can experience impairment due to their children’s weight and problematic eating behaviors.
 Journal of Adolescent Health.

 Lydecker, J. A., Palmberg, A. A., Cotter, E. W., Simpson, C., Kwitowski, M., White, K., & Mazzeo, S. E. (2016).
 Does this Tweet make me look fat?
 A content analysis of weight stigma on Twitter.
 Eating and Weight Disorders, 21, 229-235.